mbbischoff/website/_posts/2020-04-18-stand-clear-of-the-closing-doors-please.markdown

 - apps
 image: "/uploads/460x0w-cdc203.png"
 description: Stand clear of the closing doors please.
-[This app](https://apps.apple.com/us/app/nyc-subway-sounds/id1508073006), by my pal Evan Lewis, made my day yesterday.
+[This app](https://apps.apple.com/us/app/nyc-subway-sounds/id1508073006), by my pal Elle Lewis, made my day yesterday.
 If you’re a New Yorker, you should have this on your phone.
 format: short
 color: blue
 ---

 *Stand clear of the closing doors please*.
-[This NYC subway soundboard app](https://apps.apple.com/us/app/nyc-subway-sounds/id1508073006), by my pal Evan Lewis, made my day yesterday.
+[This NYC subway soundboard app](https://apps.apple.com/us/app/nyc-subway-sounds/id1508073006), by my pal Elle Lewis, made my day yesterday.
 If you’re a New Yorker, you should have this on your phone. 🚇